kianscountry/kianscountry/README.md

 - 👀 I’m interested in ETS & ATS Mods, Bypassers for TMP!
 - 🌱 I’m currently learning C++
 - 📫 How to reach me you can contact me via discord kianscountry#0!
-- 😄 Pronouns: he/they
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: furries are cool
+- ⚡ Fun fact: idk